Lance deHaven-Smith is a

 recently published book is The Battle for Florida, which

-titled Conspiracy Theory in America,
+recent book is Conspiracy Theory in America, whch was

 Dr. deHaven-Smith’s scholarship is nationally